kubeflow/website/content/en/docs/components/katib/user-guides/resume-experiment.md

 ### Resume policy: FromVolume

 Use this policy if you intend to restart the Experiment.
-In that case, [volume](https://kubernetes.io/docs/concepts/storage/volumes/) is attached to the suggestion's Deployment.
+In that case, [volume](https://kubernetes.io/docs/concepts/storage/volumes/) is attached to the Suggestion's Deployment.

-Katib controller creates [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) in addition to the suggestion's Deployment and Service.
+Katib controller creates [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) in addition to the Suggestion's Deployment and Service.

-- PVC is deployed with the name: `<suggestion-name>-<suggestion-algorithm>` in the suggestion namespace.
+- PVC is deployed with the name: `<suggestion-name>-<suggestion-algorithm>` in the Suggestion namespace.

 - PV is deployed with the name:
   `<suggestion-name>-<suggestion-algorithm>-<suggestion-namespace>`